 The report supports findings by the National Restaurant Association showing that more than half of consumers who request food delivery order it online.

 For information on current trends in the pizza industry, check out our latest infographic below!

 Given all the options available and the increasing dependence on delivery, remaining competitive means coupling consistently delicious food with a memorable experience that will have customers choosing your restaurant the next time they want a restaurant-style meal at home.

 Pizza pros and forward thinkers in other food categories are exploring technology and other innovations meant to make delivery easier for operators, play up the convenience of delivery and provide an unforgettable wow factor:

-- Big pizza chains and independents are leveraging technology to boost and "humanize" the customer experience with personalized online customer profiles, favorites and conveniences like digital trackers that report food preparation and delivery progress.
+- Big pizza chains and independents are leveraging technology to make ordering easier and to "personalize" the customer experience with online customer profiles, favorites and conveniences like digital trackers that report food preparation and delivery progress.
 Some companies are even beginning to experiment with delivery droids and driverless vehicles.

 - Sometimes, delivery doesn’t mean food-at-the-door.
-Pizza vending machines like Let’s Pizza and Pizza Touch are dotting the globe, offering hot, custom pies for purchase in about 3 minutes.
+Pizza vending machines like Pizza ATMs are creating a buzz, offering hot, custom pies for purchase in about 4 minutes.

 Delivery is a substantial part of the restaurant industry, and only getting bigger.
 Outside the (pizza) box approaches are necessary to remain relevant among competitors and customers.

 For more 2019 trends and info, download our infographic, The State of Pizza Nation in 2019!